vparrello/FIG-Bioinformatics-Course/2_Hammers/2.2_Hammers-Using-More-Than-One-Role/Multirole-Hammer-Sets-Exercise-1_Creation-Using-Multiple-SOURs.md

 If either command fails, print the trapped error-message to STDERR, and then exit.
 ```

-Ask Grimoire to generate pseudocode for the script if it has not done so,
+Ask Grimoire to generate pseudocode for its script if it has not done so,
 then use VScode to paste the pseudocode and code into the template
-`Code/get_seqs_for_roles_and_genomes.py` and save it.
+`Code/get_seqs_for_roles_and_genomes.py` and save it as usual.

-Because this script calls two "P3 commands",
+Because the sequence-fetching script calls two "P3 commands",
 it will need to be run from within the BV-BRC app's command-window.
-To run the command for your 'myrep10' genomes,
+To run the command for your `myrep10` genomes,
 launch the BV-BRC app using the method appropriate
 for your computer's operating-system as discussed in
-earlier exercises such as `RepGen-Exercise-1`,
+earlier exercises such as `RepGen-Exercise-1`.
-enter the `cd` command in the BV-BRC window
+Recall that the BV-BRC app opens its command-line window
+to your home-directory, so you will first need to switch
-to go to the course-material's folder,
+to the course-directory using the `cd` command.
-(for example, if you installed the course-material
+(For example, if you installed the course-material
-in your `Documents` directory you would enter
+in your `Documents` directory, you would enter
-`cd ~/Documents/FIG-Bioinformatics-Course`),
+`cd ~/Documents/FIG-Bioinformatics-Course`.)
-and enter the following command in the BV-BRC window:
+Next, enter the following command into the BV-BRC window:

 ```
 python Code/get_seqs_for_roles_and_genomes.py -T dna -G Data/myrep10.genome.tbl -R Data/five_roles.tbl > Data/myrep10.five_roles.dna-sequences.fna
 ```

-This program will take some time to run, but it should start printing progress-messages
+This program will take some time to run,
+but it should quickly start printing progress-messages
-to the screen to let you know it's working.
+to the BV-BRC window to let you know that it's working.

 ### 2. Building the Hammers